danieldeloretta/PHP-OSTKit/README.md

 * Execute a transaction type
 * Get status of an executed transaction (or multiple transactions at once)

+NOTE: Validation may have changed for various endpoints.

 Pretty straightforward usage: